Is life Insurance still relevant during my golden years?

 "It may also support mechanisms for long-term saving and provision for retirement, although the sale of new insurance policies that provide this facility has largely ceased in New Zealand."

-Life insurance options in New Zealand:
+Life insurance options in New Zealand are:

 Life insurance money can be used to cover a range of expenses, including: